RPI-Analytics/Markdown-RPI/README.md

-## Markdown, Jupyter, and Github as a New Publishing Paradigm for Classroom Content
+# Markdown, Jupyter, and Github as a New Publishing Paradigm for Classroom Content

-**Why take this session?**
+## Why take this session?

-*Markdown is an incredible tool that can be used throughout the teaching experience.
-With markdown you can do some incredible things, but when paired with tools like Jupyter and Github it is a gamechanger.*
+Markdown is a versatile tool that can be used throughout the teaching experience.
+With markdown you can prepare slides, notes, interactive demonstrations, write computer code, include images in documents and typeset equations.
+When paired with tools such as Project Jupyter and GitHub it can be a gamechanger for the way you work in the classroom.

-## What can it do?
+## Who is this session for?

+Anyone who prepares classroom or lab content to be curated alone or in teams for deliverty to students.

+## How can I use markdown to help me in the classroom?

+(Needs editing here.)
 - Markdown/Github can help you to quickly create a styled course website course website without learning HTML.
 - Markdown/Jupyter can allow you to combine (1) content, (2) mathmatics, (3) calculation/computation, (4) assignments, and (5) presentations.
--

 - New publishing paradigm.

--
+## What will I learn in this session?

+After taking this one-hour tutorial the atendee will:

+* Outcome 1
+* Outcome 2
+* Outcome 3

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Can

-### Jupyter Notebooks
--
+## Outline of the workshop

-###
+### What markdown can do
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+### Why you'd want to do this

+### Jupyter Notebooks

+### Interactive session

 ```markdown
 Syntax highlighted code block